mmower/rez/docs/REZ.md

       ]]
     end

-Wilma has a very simple behaviour.
-If they are in the same location as Sam they will attempt to shoot Sam.
-This example shows one of the default library behaviours `SEQUENCE`. `SEQUENCE` takes a number of children and attempts to execute them in turn, stopping (and failing) if any child fails.
-So, for example, if Wilma isn't in the same location as Sam the sequence will fail.
-It will also fail if there are other actors present, or Wilma doesn't have a beef with Sam, or Wilma has been disarmed.
+Wilmer has a very simple behaviour.
+If they are alone in the same location as Sam Spade, they've got a beef with Sam, and they are armed, they will attempt to shoot Sam.
+This example shows one of the default library tasks `SEQUENCE`.

+`SEQUENCE` takes a number of children and attempts to execute them in turn, stopping (and failing) if any child fails.
+So, for example, if Wilmer isn't in the same location as Sam the `SEQUENCE` will fail at that point.
+It will also fail if there are other actors present, or Wilmer doesn't have a beef with Sam, or Wilmer has been disarmed.

-In this case the `SEQUENCE` behaviour is provded by Rez while the author must provide behaviours like `ACTOR_ALONE_WITH`, `ACTOR_HAS_BEEF_WITH`, `ACTOR_HAS`, and `ACTOR_SHOOTS`.
-The exact details of how these behaviours get implemented will vary from game to game.
+In this case the `SEQUENCE` task is provded by Rez while the author must provide behaviours like `ACTOR_ALONE_WITH`, `ACTOR_HAS_BEEF_WITH`, `ACTOR_HAS`, and `ACTOR_SHOOTS`.
+The exact details of how these task should be implemented will vary from game to game.

 It should be noted that the same behaviour could be implemented in Javascript as a function.
 However behaviour trees provide a declarative style that is suited to creating more complex behaviours.